-It’s football season!
-The CU Buffs will have their first home game this weekend against Texas Christian University.
-Whether you’re heading to Folsom Field for the game, attending a watch party or cheering from home, here are some tips to get ready for game day.
+The CU Buffs football team will take on the Arizona Wildcats for Senior Day this weekend at Folsom Field.
+Whether you’re on campus for the game, attending a watch party or cheering from home, here are some tips to get ready for game day.

-Visit Pearl Street on Thursday, Sept.
-1 at 7 p.m. to join this CU pep rally before the game.
+Visit Pearl Street on Friday, Nov.
+10 at 7 p.m. to join this CU pep rally before the game.
 The Pearl Street Stampede is a fall tradition, featuring the Golden Buffalo Marching Band and members of the CU Buffs football team.
-Start in front of the County Courthouse and enjoy performances as the Stampede moves west, stopping at each block.
+The stampede will begin in front of the courthouse and move west, stopping on each block of the Pearl Street Mall to perform.

 Pearl Street Stampede events are free and open to everyone.
 They occur throughout the season on the evening before home games.